-Out of 50 employees, 48 interviewed reported that the wages of skilled employees has risen very fast in the export sector.
+Forty-eight out of fifty employees who were interviewed reported that the wages of skilled employees has risen very fast in the export sector.
 The terms of employment too are more or less contractual whereas the traditional sector has both casual and contractual system of employment.
 The benefits provided to the employees in the export sector are higher compared to the traditional sector.
 Welfare funds are maintained for support on days of need.
 They are often provided money to buy medicines.
 There has been a sea change in the work culture as well.
 Employees are aware of the deadlines of supply and often work for extra hours, with, of course, additional incentives.
 Employer-employee relations have improved.
-48 out of 50 employees have reported that their standard of living has improved and food supply too has increased.
+Forty-five out of fifty employees have reported that their standard of living has improved and food supply too has increased.
 Improvements in health and hygiene were also observed.
 It was also reported that now workers send their children to school instead of forcing them to work as child labour.
 Most of the labour from nearby rural areas reported that they are no longer in the clutches of village moneylenders.
 They can rely on the employer or cooperatives for monetary needs.

 This study examines the export sector instead of the large traditional sector.
 Interaction with employees in this sector suggests that their standard of living has improved marginally.
 Everyone here waits for his turn to join the export sector.
-The Government will soon set up an export zone in the area.
+The government will soon set up an export zone in the area.
 This would definitely boost the growth of the export sector.

-Table 1: Changes in Employment Conditions

 Conditions of Employment Categories No. of Respondents

+Contractual 48

-Nature of current employment Contractual 48
+Nature of current employment Casual 02

-Casual 02

 Others -

+Increased 49

-Change in wage rate Increased 49
+Change in wage rate Decreased -

-Decreased -

 Unchanged 01

+Increased 45

-Change in other benefits Increased 45
+Change in other benefits Decreased -

-Decreased -

 Unchanged 05

-Change in nature of job Need More Skill 46
+Need More Skill 46

-Need less skill -
+Change in nature of job Need less skill -

 Unchanged 04

-Uncertainty Increased 45
+Increased 45

-Decreased -
+Uncertainty Decreased -

 Unchanged 05

 Employer employee relation Better 46

 Worse -

 Unchanged 04